The Sparta Modeling Framework

 See an example of this in sparta/test/SystemC_test.cpp.

-There are 3 other examples of how Sparta can be used in a SystemC environment in the examples/SystemC directory:
+There are 3 other examples of how Sparta can be used in a SystemC environment in the examples/SystemC directory.
+These examples use the TLM examples found in the SystemC distribution (systemc/examples/tlm).
+Make sure -DTLM_EXAMPLES_DIR=/path/to/systemc/examples/tlm is set before running cmake on Sparta to enabled these examples.

 1_phase